...

-Amanohashidate (天橋立), one of the Three Views of Japan (日本三景, Nihon Sankei), is one of the celebrated scenic sites in Japan that most Japanese have on their bucket list to visit.
-The place is just stunning throughout the year.
+Amanohashidate (天橋立), one of the Three Views of Japan (日本三景, Nihon Sankei), is a celebrated scenic site in Japan that many Japanese have on their bucket list to visit.
+It is the small Japanese towns to visit in Kyoto for stunning views throughout the year.
 There are cherry blossoms in spring and maple leaves in autumn, and the area is even more beautiful in winter when the sandbar and the surrounding area are covered in white snow!

 © 海の京都DMO